 With multifocal contacts, your vision won’t be perfect at any distance, but it should be functional at all distances.
 Many patients will tell us they can see the street signs about as early as the passenger in their car, but there’s just a little bit of shadowing on all of the letters.
 We like to talk to our multifocal patients about the ‘80% rule’ prior to trying the lenses.
 This rule of thumb is really about setting expectations at the right level.

 The 80% rule states that with a successful fit in multifocal contacts, you should be able to see what you need to see without pulling out reader glasses about 80% of the time.
 You should be happy with your vision in contacts at least 80% of the time, meaning you can see everything you need to see at least 80% of the time.
 Modern multifocal lenses are really quite impressive when worn by patients with an appropriate Rx.

 We can generally get people to see 20/20 or close to it for distance, and 20/25 or close to it for near.
-That being said, if you expect perfection, we should not even try.
-There is some compromise with multifocal contact lens technology because each lens has power for distance and for near.
+However, if you expect perfection, we should not even try.
+Perfection is not achievable in multifocal contacts; if you expect perfection, you should stick with glasses (or distance contacts plus readers perhaps).
+The compromises that come with multifocal contact lens technology is due to the fact that each lens has power for distance and for near.
 This means that when you are reading some of the light rays coming through your lens are going to be focused for distance (making vision somewhat defocussed).
 The same is true when looking in the distance – those pesky near-vision focused light rays will cause some ‘ghosting’ or blur.